Proton Pass Business Review 2026: Password Management & Secure Documentation for Small Business

 - Passwords written on sticky notes or unsecured documents

-- Configuration details are buried in multiple locations
+- Configuration details buried in multiple locations

 - Security gaps when organizing documentation after project completion